madebycm/pkgflow/README.md

-# PKG Installer
+# PKGFlow

-A command-line tool for extracting and installing `.pkg` files from DMG images on macOS.
+PKGFlow automatically mounts DMG files and extracts `.pkg` installers, then presents an interactive menu for package selection and installation.

-Initially built to help install VST plugins, but works with any DMG containing `.pkg` installers, or simply pure `.pkg` files.
+Initially built to help install a massive library of VST plugins, but works with any DMG containing `.pkg` installers, or simply pure `.pkg` files.

 ## Features